NVIDIA/FasterTransformer/docs/QAList.md

 In TensorFlow or PyTorch, users can load the checkpoint and put the weight tensor into FasterTransformer directly.
 Users can also load the model in other formats, like numpy, and put them into FasterTransformer directly like the weight tensor.

+The multi-gpu inference of GPT is special.
+FasterTransformer provides a tool to convert the checkpoint of OpenAI and Megatron, and then load the converted model by FasterTransformer directly.